Wanting to take your BBQ pork to the next level? Here are 5 of the very best types of wood for smoking pulled pork.

 Keep in mind though that apple wood is very subtle that it can take a while for it to work itself into pork.
 Perfect if you’re planning on cooking your meat for several hours at a low temperature, but if you’re planning on condensing your cooking time then it might be worth considering something else.

-For future reference, if you’re simply just making pork ribs or tenderloin then it will go perfectly with those as well.
+For future reference, if you’re simply just smoking pork tenderloin or rib then it will go perfectly with those as well.

 Just like with apple, pecan matches all types of pork brilliantly.
 Whether it be bacon, rib, or more importantly, pulled pork.